hypo69/hypo/docs/gemini/consultant/ru/src/suppliers/aliexpress/alirequests.md

                     rest={'HttpOnly': cookie._rest.get('HttpOnly', 'false'), 'SameSite': cookie._rest.get('SameSite', 'unspecified')},
                     expires=cookie.expires
                 )
-                break
+                logger.info("JSESSIONID updated successfully")
+                return
+        logger.warning("JSESSIONID not found in response cookies")

     def make_get_request(self, url: str, cookies: List[dict] = None, headers: dict = None):
         """ Makes a GET request with cookies.

         :param url: The URL to make the GET request to.
-        :param cookies: List of cookies to use for the request.
+        :param cookies: List of cookies to use for the request (not used).
         :param headers: Optional headers to include in the request.

         :returns: requests.Response object if successful, False otherwise.
         """
         headers = headers or self.headers